apollographql/router/.changesets/fix_bnjjj_fix_4397.md

-### Fix format_response for statically skipped root selection set ([Issue #4397](https://github.com/apollographql/router/issues/4397))
+### Fix response format for statically skipped root selection set ([Issue #4397](https://github.com/apollographql/router/issues/4397))

-If in your GraphQL operation you have a root selection set skipped by `@skip` or `@include` directive, before this fix the results you got if you hardcoded the value of the parameter in `@skip` directive like this for example:
+Previously, the Apollo Router didn't return responses with the same format for some operations with a root selection set that were skipped by `@skip` or `@include` directives.

+For example, if you hardcoded the parameter in a `@skip` directive:

 ```graphql
 {